-Overall Member Cost Share Provisions In-Network Benefits Out-of-Network Benefits Deductible None None Out-of-Pocket Maximum Your out-of-pocket maximum per Plan Year is: The out-of-pocket maximum is a total of your coinsurance only, excluding costs for prescription drugs and supplies.
-You will still have to pay any costs not included in this out-of-pocket maximum . incurred by any combination of members enrolled under the ember will have to pay more Overall Benefit Maximum None None
+Overall Member Cost Share Provisions In-Network Benefits Out-of-Network Benefits Deductible Your deductible per Plan Year is: This deductible applies to all covered services except certain covered services as noted below in this chart.
+None \$250 per member Out-of-Pocket Maximum Your out-of-pocket maximum per Plan Year is: The out-of-pocket maximum is a total of your coinsurance only.
+You will still have to pay any costs not included in this out-of-pocket maximum.
+None \$1,000 per member ; \$2,000 per family The family out-of-pocket maximum can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
+But, no one member will have to pay more than the per member out-of-pocket maximum .
+Overall Benefit Maximum None None